xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic/yaml-values-report.md

 ## Guice

-Report is mostly intended to be used to see available guice bindings and that's why `@Config` annotation is shown almsot everywhere.
+Report is mostly intended to be used to see available guice bindings and that's why `@Config` annotation is shown almost everywhere.
 For example,

 ```
 @Config("server.serverPush.enabled") Boolean = false